Assembling the Frame

 Step (, )

-- Attach the 370mm extrusion on the back side as shown in the CAD using only one extra bracket on the right side.
+- Attach the 370mm extrusion on the back side as shown in the CAD using brackets on the front and right sides.
 Including one on the left would prevent the back-left mirror mount from fitting.

 -